-Communications from the Financial Planning Office will be sent to the email address listed on the FAFSA and/or the Converse email account.
+The majority of communications from the Financial Planning Office will be sent to the email address listed on the FAFSA and/or the Converse email account.
 To ensure you receive all communication from the Financial Planning Office, please remember to let us know of any mailing address or email address change.
 The Financial Planning Office staff is here to assist you with any questions you may have.
 You may call us at (864) 596-9019 or email Financial.Planning@converse.edu.
+Please allow 1 business day for a response.